AdrianTrill/AdrianTrill/README.md

-# Hi 👋, I'm Cristian
+# Hi 👋, I'm Adrian

 ## 🚀 About Me
 I'm a **Computer Science student** at [Babes-Bolyai University](https://www.ubbcluj.ro/) in Cluj-Napoca, Romania 🇷🇴.